BrannJoly/NestedMapper/README.md

 NestedMapper is a small library that automatically creates this mapping code.
 And since it compiles the mapping code, the performance is similar to the code you would have written manually.

+## Sample call

-Here is a sample call to the library :
+Here is a sample call to the library to map to the above object:

 ```
         dynamic flatfoo = new ExpandoObject();